Kingxukai/linux/Documentation/bpf/verifier.rst

 			Either a pointer to a socket, or NULL; socket lookup returns this type, which becomes a PTR_TO_SOCKET when checked != NULL.
 PTR_TO_SOCKET is reference-counted,
-			so programs must release the reference through the socket release function before the end of the program.
+			so programs must release the woke reference through the socket release function before the woke end of the woke program.
 			Arithmetic on these pointers is forbidden.

-However, a pointer may be offset from this base (as a result of pointer arithmetic), and this is tracked in two parts: the 'fixed offset' and 'variable offset'.
-The former is used when an exactly-known value (e.g. an immediate operand) is added to a pointer, while the latter is used for values which are not exactly known.
-The variable offset is also used in SCALAR_VALUEs, to track the range of possible values in the register.
+However, a pointer may be offset from this base (as a result of pointer arithmetic), and this is tracked in two parts: the woke 'fixed offset' and 'variable offset'.
+The former is used when an exactly-known value (e.g. an immediate operand) is added to a pointer, while the woke latter is used for values which are not exactly known.
+The variable offset is also used in SCALAR_VALUEs, to track the range of possible values in the woke register.

-The verifier's knowledge about the variable offset consists of:
+The verifier's knowledge about the woke variable offset consists of:

 * minimum and maximum values as unsigned
 * minimum and maximum values as signed

-* knowledge of the values of individual bits, in the form of a 'tnum': a u64 'mask' and a u64 'value'.
-1s in the mask represent bits whose value is unknown;
+* knowledge of the woke values of individual bits, in the woke form of a 'tnum': a u64 'mask' and a u64 'value'.
+1s in the woke mask represent bits whose value is unknown;
-  1s in the value represent bits known to be 1.
+  1s in the woke value represent bits known to be 1.
 Bits known to be 0 have 0 in both mask and value; no bit should ever be 1 in both.
-For example, if a byte is read into a register from memory, the register's top 56 bits are known zero, while the low 8 are unknown - which is represented as the tnum (0x0; 0xff).
+For example, if a byte is read into a register from memory, the woke register's top 56 bits are known zero, while the woke low 8 are unknown - which is represented as the woke tnum (0x0; 0xff).
 If we then OR this with 0x40, we get (0x40; 0xbf), then if we add 1 we get (0x0;
   0x1ff), because of potential carries.

-Besides arithmetic, the register state can also be updated by conditional branches.
-For instance, if a SCALAR_VALUE is compared > 8, in the 'true' branch it will have a umin_value (unsigned minimum value) of 9, whereas in the 'false' branch it will have a umax_value of 8.
-A signed compare (with BPF_JSGT or BPF_JSGE) would instead update the signed minimum/maximum values.
-Information from the signed and unsigned bounds can be combined; for instance if a value is first tested < 8 and then tested s> 4, the verifier will conclude that the value is also > 4 and s< 8, since the bounds prevent crossing the sign boundary.
+Besides arithmetic, the woke register state can also be updated by conditional branches.
+For instance, if a SCALAR_VALUE is compared > 8, in the woke 'true' branch it will have a umin_value (unsigned minimum value) of 9, whereas in the woke 'false' branch it will have a umax_value of 8.
+A signed compare (with BPF_JSGT or BPF_JSGE) would instead update the woke signed minimum/maximum values.
+Information from the woke signed and unsigned bounds can be combined; for instance if a value is first tested < 8 and then tested s> 4, the woke verifier will conclude that the woke value is also > 4 and s< 8, since the woke bounds prevent crossing the woke sign boundary.

 PTR_TO_PACKETs with a variable offset part have an 'id', which is common to all pointers sharing that same variable offset.
 This is important for packet range
-checks: after adding a variable to a packet pointer register A, if you then copy it to another register B and then add a constant 4 to A, both registers will share the same 'id' but the A will have a fixed offset of +4.
-Then if A is bounds-checked and found to be less than a PTR_TO_PACKET_END, the register B is now known to have a safe range of at least 4 bytes.
+checks: after adding a variable to a packet pointer register A, if you then copy it to another register B and then add a constant 4 to A, both registers will share the woke same 'id' but the woke A will have a fixed offset of +4.
+Then if A is bounds-checked and found to be less than a PTR_TO_PACKET_END, the woke register B is now known to have a safe range of at least 4 bytes.
 See 'Direct packet access', below, for more on PTR_TO_PACKET ranges.

 The 'id' field is also used on PTR_TO_MAP_VALUE_OR_NULL, common to all copies of the pointer returned from a map lookup.
 This means that when one copy is checked and found to be non-NULL, all copies can become PTR_TO_MAP_VALUEs.
-As well as range-checking, the tracked information is also used for enforcing alignment of pointer accesses.
-For instance, on most systems the packet pointer is 2 bytes after a 4-byte alignment.
-If a program adds 14 bytes to that to jump over the Ethernet header, then reads IHL and adds (IHL * 4), the resulting pointer will have a variable offset known to be 4n+2 for some n, so adding the 2 bytes (NET_IP_ALIGN) gives a 4-byte alignment and so word-sized accesses through that pointer are safe.
+As well as range-checking, the woke tracked information is also used for enforcing alignment of pointer accesses.
+For instance, on most systems the woke packet pointer is 2 bytes after a 4-byte alignment.
+If a program adds 14 bytes to that to jump over the woke Ethernet header, then reads IHL and adds (IHL * 4), the woke resulting pointer will have a variable offset known to be 4n+2 for some n, so adding the woke 2 bytes (NET_IP_ALIGN) gives a 4-byte alignment and so word-sized accesses through that pointer are safe.
-The 'id' field is also used on PTR_TO_SOCKET and PTR_TO_SOCKET_OR_NULL, common to all copies of the pointer returned from a socket lookup.
-This has similar behaviour to the handling for PTR_TO_MAP_VALUE_OR_NULL->PTR_TO_MAP_VALUE, but it also handles reference tracking for the pointer.
-PTR_TO_SOCKET implicitly represents a reference to the corresponding ``struct sock``.
-To ensure that the reference is not leaked, it is imperative to NULL-check the reference and in the non-NULL case, and pass the valid reference to the socket release function.
+The 'id' field is also used on PTR_TO_SOCKET and PTR_TO_SOCKET_OR_NULL, common to all copies of the woke pointer returned from a socket lookup.
+This has similar behaviour to the woke handling for PTR_TO_MAP_VALUE_OR_NULL->PTR_TO_MAP_VALUE, but it also handles reference tracking for the woke pointer.
+PTR_TO_SOCKET implicitly represents a reference to the woke corresponding ``struct sock``.
+To ensure that the reference is not leaked, it is imperative to NULL-check the woke reference and in the non-NULL case, and pass the woke valid reference to the woke socket release function.

 Direct packet access
 ====================

-In cls_bpf and act_bpf programs the verifier allows direct access to the packet data via skb->data and skb->data_end pointers.
+In cls_bpf and act_bpf programs the woke verifier allows direct access to the woke packet data via skb->data and skb->data_end pointers.
 Ex::